newjersey/navigator.business.nj.gov/content/src/filings/massage-license-renew.md

 ---
 Your massage and bodywork license will expire every two years.
 You will receive a renewal notice in the mail at the address you registered with the Board at least 60 days prior to the expiration of your license.

+**Please note:** you will only see the option to renew online once the renewal period opens for your Massage Therapy License.

 ---
 ### Application Requirements
 * License number and registration code (from the renewal notice received in the mail)